AndreiRegiani/hello-pear-electron/README.md

    - CI prints the source verlink, multisig request, and signing command in the `Multisig Request` summary section.

 6. Keep the staged source drive well seeded.
-   The staged source drive contains this CI build.
-It is separate from the multisig release target used as the `upgrade-key`.
+   The staged source drive contains this CI build, which is different from the multisig release target used as the `upgrade-key`.

-   In the stage job logs, find the staged source key printed by `pear-ci`.
-For a manual test, seed that drive from two independent Pear instances or machines and keep both running through the final commit:
+   In the stage job logs find the staged source key printed by `pear-ci`.
+Seed that drive from two independent Pear instances or machines and keep both running through the final commit:

    ```sh
    pear seed pear://<key>